Holistic nursing: Holistic caring process

-Holistic Communication
+Holistic communication

 Holistic nurses use intentional listening techniques ("Focus completely on the speaker") and unconditional positive regard to communicate with patients.
 The goal of using these communication techniques is to create authentic, compassionate, and therapeutic relationships with each patient.

 In holistic nursing having therapeutic trust with patient and nurse gives great advantage of achieving the goal of treating patients as a whole.
 Therapeutic trust can be developed by having conversation with the patient.
 In communication the sender can also become a receiver or vice versa which in holistic nursing the nurses are the receiver of patients concern and the pass the information on to the doctor and do the vice versa.
 As communication is vital element in nursing it is strongly recommended to nurses to understand what is needed and how to communicate with patients.
 Communicating with patients can help in the performances of nurses in holistic nursing as by communicating the nurses are able to understand the cultural, social values and psychological conditions.
-Through this the nurses are able to satisfy the needs of a patients and as well as protecting the nurse for doing their roles as a nurse.
+Through this the nurses are able to satisfy the needs of a patient and as well as protecting the nurse for doing their roles as a nurse.
 In holistic nursing non-verbal communication is also another skill that is taught to nurses which are expressed by gestures, facial expression, posture and creating physical barriers.
 In holistic nursing as all individuals are not all the same but their social and psychological illness should be treated it is up to the nurse on how they communicate in order to build a therapeutic trust.
 To achieve the goal of holistic nursing it is important to communicate with the patient properly and to this successfully between the nurse and patient is freakiness and honesty.
 Without these communicating skills the nurse would not be able to build therapeutic trust and is likely to fail the goal of holistic nursing.